tomcohen13/MultiAgentResearchApp/README.md

    - Platform branch: I used Python 3.11 to match my local environment
    - Platform version: 4.3.2 (Recommended)
 6. Application code: for now select the "Sample application" and later we'll integrate a CICD pipeline with GitHub.
-7. Presets: Since the instructions state that the application should support multiple instances, I opted for "High availability (spot and on-demand instances)" to balance availability and cost.
+7. Presets: Since the instructions state that the application should support multiple instances, I opted for "High availability" and will later configure it balance availability and cost.
+In a real production application I might've chosen the 'High availability (spot and on-demand)' to reduce costs.
 8. Click "Next"

 ### 3. Configure service access